WfHit/Udacity_CarND/Term1/CarND-Behavioral-Cloning-P3/writeup.md

 My first step was to use a convolution neural network model similar to the DAVE-2 I thought this model might be appropriate because nvidia designs it to slove this kind of problem on purpose.

 To build this model, first I read the parper which discribes the architecture, then I build a network with a Lambda layer to normalize data, 5 Conv2D layers using RELU, 5 Fully Connected layer using RELU and four dropout layer to reduce overfitting.
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model can not run, beacuse it just consume all the resource of my GPU, so I add a Cropping2D layer which cut out top 70 rows and bottom 20 rows pixels of image on the one hand to reduce consumed resource and on the other hand to avoid unnecessary compution.
+After that it works well except that the car will leave the road at some turning place, so I increase the left and right camera compensation angle to 0.5, and slove this problem.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 108-148) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 108-145) consisted of a convolution neural network with the following layers:

 | Layer         		|     Description	        |
 |:---------------------:|:-------------------------:|